Studebaker: Impact of the 1930s depression

 By December 1933, the company was back in profit with $5.75 million working capital and 224 new Studebaker dealers, while the purchase of White was cancelled.
-With the substantial aid of Lehman Brothers, full refinancing and reorganization was achieved on March 9, 1935.
+With the substantial aid of Lehman Brothers, full refinancing and reorganization were achieved on March 9, 1935.
 A new car was put on the drawing boards under chief engineer Delmar "Barney" Roos—the Champion.
 Its final styling was designed by Virgil Exner and Raymond Loewy.
 The Champion doubled the company's previous-year sales when it was introduced in 1939.

 World War II

 From the 1920s to the 1930s, the South Bend company had originated many style and engineering milestones, including the Light Four, Light Six, Special Six, Big Six models, the Dictator, the record-breaking Commander and President, followed by the 1939 Champion.
 During World War II, Studebaker produced the Studebaker US6 truck in great quantity and the unique M29 Weasel cargo and personnel carrier.
 Studebaker ranked 28th among United States corporations in the value of wartime production contracts.
 An assembly plant in California, Studebaker Pacific Corporation, built engine assemblies and nacelles for B-17s and PV-2 Harpoons.
 After cessation of hostilities, Studebaker returned to building automobiles.